Water Reuse System

-Santa Rosa's Subregional Water Reuse System is comprised of eight sections that operate and maintain the Laguna Treatment Plant, the Oakmont Treatment Plant, the Subregional Compost Facility and the Reclamation system.
+Santa Rosa's Subregional Water Reuse System is comprised of eight sections that operate and maintain the Laguna Treatment Plant, the Oakmont Treatment Plant, the Subregional Compost Facility and the Reclamation System.

 - The Laguna Treatment Plant is a tertiary-level treatment facility that has an average daily dry weather flow of 17.5 million gallons per day.